alpaDrive/server/README.md

             "systemstat": false
         }
         ```
     * Returns: Active websocket connections indicating number of users and number of vehicles.
-Also provides system info if `systemstat: true`
+Also provides system info if `systemstat: true`.
+It shouls be noted that an average computer takes ~20ms to measure system resources.
+So the response time might be delayed with `systemstat: true`.

         ```json
         {
             "active_users": 0,
             "active_vehicles": 0,
+            "active_sessions": 0,
             "memory_available": "7.84 GB",
             "memory_used": "2.01 GB",
             "total_swap": "2.10 GB",